VladStoyanovADP/Stanford_Machine_Learning_Coursera/Week_8/In-video_Questions/README.md

 Having this said, one should rather stick to using the epsilon technique for neural networks, because there is not a single reason why this would be more effective than Option 3 here.
 Incorrect.

 ![Choosing_The_Number_Of_Clusters](https://github.com/VladStoyanoff/Stanford_Machine_Learning_Coursera/blob/main/Week_8/In-video_Questions/Choosing_The_Number_Of_Clusters.png)

+Option 1: Incorrect.
+One can prove this by quickly entertaining the following thought: If the developer has 5 examples and 5 cluster that are evenly distributed - so cluster 1 is for example 1, etc., then the cost would be zero, because the squared distance between x(i) and the closest cluster centroid would be zero, this giving the developer a cost of 0.
+On the other hand if the cluster is just 1, then some examples will be closer and some furhter away from the cluster centroid, giving the developer a cost > 0.
+Hence it's very possible that the cost changes as a function of the number of clusters k.

+Option 2: One can't conclude what correct is, because it is subjective when using unsupervised learning algorithms.
+Following the logic given in Option 1, one could create a situation where the cost is zero, but that wouldn't be at all practical.
+In other words, the developer's main goal is not always finding the parameters that minimize the cost function, unlike supervised learning.
+Incorrect.

+Option 3: This is the correct answer, because following the logic in Option 1, the more clusters you have the lower the cost you will have.
+So the only thing that could've prevented the cost function returning a lower cost when using 5 clusters, than using 3, is getting stuck in a local optima.
+Correct.

+Option 4: This, is subjective answer and following it's own logic, is correct, because running the algorithm with 3 clusters will eventually give a higher cost than the run with 5 clusters.
+Although given the information in the question, one would have a different conclusion, taking the big picture in perspective.
+Incorrect.